cncf/tag-security/security-whitepaper/v2/cloud-native-security-whitepaper.md

 malicious attacks.

 Ideally, steps taken to prevent a ransomware attack work as expected, in keeping an organization away from being a victim of a successful attack.
-However, these measures take time to implement though, and while they should make an organization harder to compromise and more able to recover from attack, it is not full proof and there are never any guarantees.
+However, these measures take time to implement, and while they should make an organization harder to compromise and more able to recover from attack, it is not foolproof and there are never any guarantees.

 ##### Ransomware Incident Response